Book2009/FE-NOC/README.md

   return minValue + (value - minValue) % range;
 }
 ```
-The wrapValue function adjusts a value to keep it within a specified range.
+The `wrapValue` function adjusts a value to keep it within a specified range.
 If the value is below the minimum, it wraps around to the top of the range.
-Similarly, if the value exceeds the maximum, it wraps back around to the bottom.
-This ensures the value always stays within the minValue and maxValue range.
+Similarly, if the value exceeds the `maximum`, it wraps back around to the bottom.
+This ensures the value always stays within the `minValue` and `maxValue` range.

 ### `Initiate motor`